muzzley/muzzley-client-cpp/README.md

 You can register handlers for the following events:

     enum EventType {
-      ActivityCreated, // when an activity is created with success ActivityJoined,  // when a response to joinActivity is finished successfully ActivityTerminated,  // when an Activity Master quits
+      AppLoggedIn, // when the initApp method and the one-step-initialization process is ended successfully UserLoggedIn, // when the initUser method and the one-step-initialization process is ended successfully ActivityCreated, // when an activity is created with success ActivityJoined,  // when a response to joinActivity is finished successfully ActivityTerminated,  // when an Activity Master quits